phuais/multilandr/README.md

 We also need at least one raster layer.
 This will typically represent different land covers within the extent of the vector layer of points.
-Other types of raster layers can be inputted.
-In this example, we also input a raster layer containing NDVI values within the extent of analysis.
-This could be a relevant co-variable to study.
+In this example, the main raster layer comprises a land cover layer from a clipped area of the Southamerican Chaco ecoregion for the year 2000 (Project MapBiomas Chaco, 2022).
+Other types of raster layers can be inputted, such as relevant covariates.
+In this example, we also input a raster layer containing the values of the Normalized Difference Vegetation Index (NDVI) for the year 2000 (Landsat-7 image courtesy of the U.S. Geological Survey) within the extent of analysis.

 ``` r
 # Loads main raster of land covers